The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While leasing is convenient for many people, if you have trouble making your payments your leased car might get repossessed.
-But there are actions you can take before it begins to prevent it from being repossessed, or at least ease some of the consequences.
+Leasing is convenient for many people.
+But if you have trouble making your payments, your leased car might get repossessed.
+As with repossession of an owned car, car lease repossession is an expensive and financially damaging process.
+But there are actions you can take to prevent it from being repossessed — or at least ease some of the consequences.

 Steps to take before repossession

-If you’re missing payments on your car leases, there is a chance that your vehicle might get repossessed.
+If you’re missing payments on your car leases, your vehicle might get repossessed.
 But you may still be able to delay or prevent repossession.